By Dr. Lawrence Wilson

 1. Body position.
 I suggest lying on your back when doing a coffee cleanse.
 Some people prefer to lie on their side, or they prefer the ‘doggie’ position – on your hands and knees.

-The reasons for lying on your back are: a) it is relaxing, and b) you can do other nutritional balancing procedures easiest in this position.
+The reasons for lying on your back are: a) it is relaxing, and b) you can do other development procedures easiest in this position.
 These include the Roy Masters meditation exercise, shining a red heat lamp on your abdomen, twisting your spine and rubbing your feet.
 This combination “spa morning routine” is wonderful, and it is much more difficult if you lie on your side or use the “doggie” position on all fours.

 2. Elevate the hips.
 If possible, position yourself so that your hips are slightly higher than your head.
 This is easy to accomplish by putting a towel under your hips or lifting up the feet of your massage table an inch or so with blocks.